BicoTeam/Bico-whitepaper/WHITEPAPER.md

 - **18th September:** Active communication starts.
 We go public.

-- **??
-October:** Private Pre-Sale Event only for subscriptors.

 - **20th October:** Official Crowdsale starts.

-- **20th Novemeber:** Crowdsale finishes successfully.
+- **20th December:** Crowdsale finishes successfully.
 It is possible to trade BICOs in exchange lists.

-- **21st November:** Guidebook creation starts.
+- **21st December:** Guidebook creation starts.

-- **20th May:** Within a maximum period of 6 months the book will be finished.
+- **20th June:** Within a maximum period of 6 months the book will be finished.
 Start delivering the guidebook to eligible investors.

-- **30th May:** All investors, who have bought 1500 BICOs or more, have received the book.
+- **30th June:** All investors, who have bought 1500 BICOs or more, have received the book.

-- **1st June:** Book is open and accessible to the public at a higher price than the one from the crowdsale.
+- **1st July:** Book is open and accessible to the public at a higher price than the one from the crowdsale.